 Leaving care - planning

 From 15 years of age, you will participate in the development of a 15 plus Care and Transition plan.
-This plan will include supports the you will need to need to help you transition successfully transition from out-of-home care into independence.
+This plan will include supports you will need to help you transition successfully from out-of-home care into independence.